MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0025-parameterscannotberemovedfromevents.md

 }
 ```

-In the version 2.0, the signature of the event has changed.
+In version 2.0, the signature of the event has changed.
 However, it does not break dependent extensions because event subscribers do not have to use all the parameters defined in the event.

 ## See Also
 [AppSourceCop Analyzer](appsourcecop.md)